Log in

 • how you are helping

 Remember your child may be different at school from at home.
 This is not unusual.
-At school s/he may be conscientious, polite, stimulated and interested.
-When s/he comes home s/he may just want to relax and as s/he is tired may be less responsive.
+At school they may be conscientious, polite, stimulated and interested.
+When they come home they may just want to relax and as they are tired may be less responsive.

 Remember this is your child and their future is your concern.
-Make sure you have a sound understanding of all the scores, results, which group in the class s/he is working with and the expected long term schooling.
+Make sure you have a sound understanding of all the scores, results, which group in the class they are working with and the expected long term schooling.

 Other Ways to Stay Connected